Blog Archives

 Some of the equipment in the tea bar has worked beautifully since the day we bought it.
 Some has been a source of endless frustration.

 The milk heater/frother units we got from Keurig?
 One broke in just over 3 months, the other in just under a year.
 Fragile parts, hard to clean, cheap construction.
-The ones we got from a company I’d never heard of?
-Both working beautifully.
+The ones we got from a company I’d never heard of, on the other hand, are both working beautifully.

 Tea timers?
 I suppose it’s not the manufacturer’s fault that we drop them from time to time.
 But some timers survive multiple drops and some die after the first.